-While I’ve been out of town visiting family, TTAG’s Chris has been taking care of my very large and intimidating dogs.
+While I was out of town visiting family, TTAG occasional contributor Chris Heuss was taking care of my very large and dreadfully intimidating dogs.
 Which are definitely not actually a pair of 22-pound cats who sleep an hour per pound per day.
 Anyway . . .

-Yesterday Chris needed something that I had stuffed in my safe prior to leaving.
-I wanted him to get in there and take it (as shamefully, ridiculously messy as the inside of my safe is) and was about to call him with the combination.
-Then we realized that just wouldn’t do.
+Chris needed to get something that I had stuffed in my gun safe.
+I wanted him to get in there and retrieve it (as shamefully, ridiculously messy as the inside of my safe is) and was about to call him with the combination.
+And then I realized what that would mean.

-You see, inside my safe are all manner of NFA-regulated and -registered items.
-Under the laws of our benevolent federal legislators, merely giving Chris the combination to the safe would put him in legal possession of everything therein.
+You see, my safe contains all manner of NFA-regulated and -registered items.
+Under the laws imposed by our benevolent federal legislators, merely giving Chris the combination to the safe would put him in legal possession of everything therein.

-Forget borrowing any of those items, let alone so much as touching them.
-Just having the opportunity to access the safe outside of my direct presence would have put Chris in illegal possession of an NFA item.
+Never mind borrowing any of those regulated items, let alone so much as touching one of them.
+Just having the opportunity and ability to access the safe without my direct presence would have put Chris in illegal possession of an NFA item.
 Well, items.

-That, as you may know, is a 10-year federal prison sentence sort of a felony.
+That, as you may know, is a 10-year federal prison sentence sort of a felony and a fine of up to $250,000.
 For him?
 For me?
 For both of us?
-One thing I know for sure is that neither of us are interested in that kind of BS.
+One thing I know for sure is that neither of us wants to find out.

-So he remains without the combo.
-And without the item he needed as part of a TTAG review.
-But remains free.
+So Chris remains without the combination.
+And without the item he needed.
+But we both remain free.
 So much freedom.